geomagpy/magpy/README.md

 + **basevalues** : delta values obtained fro each DI analysis which describe the momentary difference between a continuously measuring systems and the DI determination.
-MagPy determines basevalues either in cylindrical (dH, dD, dZ, dF, default, dH is delta of horizontal component) or carthesian (dX, dY, dZ, dF) coordinates.
+MagPy determines basevalues either in cylindrical (dH, dD, dZ, dF, default, dH is delta of horizontal component) or cartesian (dX, dY, dZ, dF) coordinates.

 + **baseline/adopted baseline** : a best fit of any kind (linear, spline, polynomial , step function) to multiple basevalues.